Polestar 3

 The Polestar 3 is a battery electric mid-size luxury crossover SUV produced by Swedish manufacturer Polestar, an affiliate of Geely Holding and Volvo Cars, since 2024.
 The Polestar 3 is the first vehicle to use the SPA2 platform, a vehicle platform which is dedicated to battery-electric vehicles.

-The vehicle is the flagship for the brand, positioned above the 4 compact SUV, and is based on Volvo's similarly sized EX90 crossover.
+The vehicle is based on Volvo's similarly sized EX90 crossover.

 Overview

 The Polestar 3 was officially revealed on 12 October 2022 and is on the same platform as the upcoming Volvo EX90 flagship SUV, both of which are based on the 2021 Volvo Recharge concept.
-The vehicle had made its public debut at the April 2023 Shanghai Auto Show.
+The vehicle made its public debut at the April 2023 Shanghai Auto Show.
 Measuring 4900 mm long, the vehicle belongs to the British E-segment size segmentation.

-Despite being similarly sized to the EX90 third-row vehicle, the 3 is exclusively a 5-seater.
+Despite being similarly sized to the EX90 third-row vehicle, the 3 is exclusively a five-seater.
 Trim levels include the 'Long Range' and the 'Performance Pack', similar trims to the EX90.
 Both trims run on the same battery.

+The vehicle was produced in Chengdu, Sichuan and Ridgeville, South Carolina until March 2026, when production shifted solely to the Ridgeville facility.